 1600 years later, when Thomas Wilson published the first complete rhetoric in English, he revised the Ciceronian myth, giving it the title, "Eloquence First Given by God, and After Lost by Man, and Last Restored by God Again."
 In the new story, the skill of the Ciceronian wise man has become the grace of an all-wise God.
 Instead of a single sage who has combined reason and eloquence, it is the "faithful and elect" who succeed in winning their fellows "by reason to all good order."
 Though the techniques in Wilson's book are largely restatements of Cicero, the whole body of theory has been reframed, repurposed, and transformed.
 As rhetoric enters English, religion changes rhetoric.

 Scholars have long known that rhetorical education strongly influenced early modern literature and culture in England, but they have not yet accounted for the interanimation of rhetoric and religion in this period.
-Therefore, my dissertation, Religion and Rhetorical Education in Early Modern England, demonstrates that religion played an indispensable and unpredictable role at every stage in the training of speakers, listeners, readers, and writers.
+Therefore, my current book project, Religion and Rhetorical Education in Early Modern England, demonstrates that religion played an indispensable and unpredictable role at every stage in the training of speakers, listeners, readers, and writers.

 In basic literacy training, the authorized ABC with a catechisme served both as a literacy technology and as the script for the ritual of confirmation, in which children were thought to receive moral and mental power from the Holy Spirit.
 In St. Paul's Grammar School, the boy Jesus was the guiding star of students seeking to develop rhetorical and sapiential copia.
 At Cambridge, puritan intellectuals adapted Ramist principles to train up a new generation of godly preachers.
 And in the "art of hearing" literature of the early seventeenth century, adults who had long finished school were instructed in how to hear and receive Sunday sermons.